StefewnJohnson/StefewnJohnson/README.md

 - 🌱 I’m currently learning **machine learning**

+- 👨‍💻 All of my projects are available at [https://stefewnjohnson.github.io](https://stefewnjohnson.github.io)

 - 💬 Ask me about **Java, OOP, data structures**

 - 📫 How to reach me **stefewn.johnson10@gmail.com**